Corniche

 When the votes were tallied for the 2021 Eclipse Award for 2-year-old male, Corniche was declared a runaway winner, with 214 votes compared to 12 for his nearest rival.
 This wide margin of success reflected the impressive nature of Corniche’s first season.
 His potential was so obvious when he breezed a furlong in :10 flat at the Ocala Breeders’ sale in April that his price soared to a sale-topping $1,500,000.

 Corniche was to repay most of that outlay in winning his three two-year-old starts, starting with an easy win over 5½ furlongs at Del Mar in September.
-Less than four weeks later he had earned Gr.1-winner status, with a dominant display in the American Pharoah Stakes.
-Drawn 11 of 11 in the Gr.1 Breeders’ Cup Juvenile, Corniche was fast enough to clear the field by the first turn and he maintained his speed throughout to remain unbeaten.
+Less than four weeks later Corniche had earned Gr.1-winner status, with a dominant display in the American Pharoah Stakes.
+Drawn 11 of 11 in the Gr.1 Breeders’ Cup Juvenile, Corniche was fast enough to clear the field by the first turn and he maintained his speed to remain unbeaten.

-Bearing in mind that recent winners of the Eclipse Award for 2-year-old male include Uncle Mo, American Pharoah, Nyquist and the promising Good Magic, Corniche can be expected to pass on his considerable ability.
+Bearing in mind that recent winners of the Eclipse Award for 2-year-old male include Uncle Mo, American Pharoah, Nyquist and Good Magic, Corniche can be expected to pass on his considerable ability.
 His pedigree allows him endless options.
 For example, his pedigree is free of such as A.P.
 INDY, TAPIT, CANDY RIDE, SMART STRIKE, CURLIN, DANZIG, WAR FRONT, STORM CAT, GIANT’S CAUSEWAY, MEDAGLIA D'ORO, INDIAN CHARLIE, AWESOME AGAIN and DISTORTED HUMOR, and he has only one line of MR PROSPECTOR, who will be in the fifth generation of his foals’ pedigrees.

 He has also thrived with daughters of DIXIE UNION, broodmare sire of three of his Gr.1 winners, including KLIMT.